 As the handler functions are in the previous step, KrakenD doesn’t penalize the performance depending on the number of endpoints or the possible cardinality of the URIs requested by the users.

-The KrakenD framework is composed of a set of packages designed as building blocks for creating pipes and processors between an exposed endpoint and one or several API resources served by your backends.
+The Lura Project (KrakenD’s engine) is composed of a set of packages designed as building blocks for creating pipes and processors between an exposed endpoint and one or several API resources served by your backends.

 The most important packages are: